 Secondly, we recognise that our study assumes that the same mechanism predicts surface bloom timing at a given location for the entire time frame (from 1998 to 2010).
 However, it is conceivable that different mechanisms may be best predictors in different years.
 Considering the high variability in the spatial distribution of the models (Figure 3), it is reasonable to expect similar high temporal variability.
-In the same way we observe that different mechanisms will also dominate in different years.
+In the same way we observe that different mechanisms dominate in different regions, intuitively, one can assume that different mechanisms will also dominate in different years.
 Indeed, given the scatter in winning models, it is entirely conceivable that bloom timing is governed by a limiting factor; that multiple conditions have to be met, any one of which may be the trigger in any given year or location.